dessalines/essays/recipes/coffee.md

 ## Recipe

-- Preheat and Rinse (Plastic) Brewer and Filter with Hot tap water (Hot to Touch)
-- Dig a mound in the middle of the Ground Coffee
+- Preheat and Rinse (Plastic) Brewer and Filter with Hot tap water (Hot to Touch)- Dig a mound in the middle of the Ground Coffee
 - Zero/Reset Scale with Brewer and Ground Coffee
 - Boil Water